-- Bone Marrow Transplant (Stem Cell Transplant): The date the surgery occurs. - Cancer: The day tissue specimens, blood samples, or titer(s) are taken (diagnosis of cancer and/or carcinoma in situ is based on such specimens). - .
-Coma: The first day of the period for which a doctor confirms a coma that is due to one of the underlying diseases and that has lasted for at least seven consecutive days. - · Coronary Artery Bypass Surgery: The date the surgery occurs. - Heart Attack (Myocardial Infarction): The date the infarction (death) of a portion of the heart muscle occurs.
-This is based on the criteria listed under the heart attack (myocardial Infarction) definition. - · Kidney Failure (End-Stage Renal Failure): The date a doctor recommends that an insured begin renal dialysis. - · Loss of Sight, Speech, or Hearing: The date the loss due to one of the underlying diseases is objectively determined by a doctor to be total and irreversible.
-Major Organ Transplant: The date the surgery occurs.
+- Bone Marrow Transplant (Stem Cell Transplant): The date the surgery occurs. - Cancer: The day tissue specimens, blood samples, or titer(s) are taken (diagnosis of cancer and/or carcinoma in situ is based on such specimens). - Coronary Artery Bypass Surgery: The date the surgery occurs. - Heart Attack (Myocardial Infarction): The date the infarction (death) of a portion of the heart muscle occurs.
+This is based on the criteria listed under the heart attack (myocardial Infarction) definition. - Kidney Failure (End-Stage Renal Failure): The date a doctor recommends that an insured begin renal dialysis.

-- Non-Invasive Cancer: The day tissue specimens, blood samples, or titer(s) are taken (diagnosis of cancer and/ or carcinoma in situ is based on such specimens) - Paralysis: The date a doctor diagnoses an insured with paralysis due to one of the underlying diseases as specified in this plan, where such diagnosis is based on clinical and/or laboratory findings as supported by the insured's medical records. - Severe Burn: The date the burn takes place. - Skin Cancer: The date the skin biopsy samples are taken for microscopic examination. - Stroke: The date the stroke occurs (based on documented neurological deficits and neuroimaging studies). - · Sudden Cardiac Arrest: The date the pumping action of the heart fails (based on the sudden cardiac arrest definition)..
+- Major Organ Transplant: The date the surgery occurs. - Non-Invasive Cancer: The day tissue specimens, blood samples, or titer(s) are taken (diagnosis of cancer and/ or carcinoma in situ is based on such specimens). - Skin Cancer: The date the skin biopsy samples are taken for microscopic examination. - Stroke: The date the stroke occurs (based on documented neurological deficits and neuroimaging studies). - Sudden Cardiac Arrest: The date the pumping action of the heart fails (based on the sudden cardiac arrest definition).